 You can easily embed Tableau views into Salesforce Lightning pages using the Tableau Viz Lightning web component that is available from the Salesforce AppExchange.
 When you edit a Lightning page, you simply drag and drop the Tableau Viz Lightning web component onto the page and then provide the URL for the Tableau view.
-You can embed Tableau views from Tableau Server, Tableau Online, or Tableau Public.
+You can embed Tableau views from Tableau Server, Tableau Cloud, or Tableau Public.
 The Tableau Viz Lightning web component supports all versions of Tableau.
 Using the Tableau Viz Lightning web component, Salesforce administrators and developers can quickly integrate Tableau dashboard into Salesforce pages.

-You can set up Tableau Server and Tableau Online for single sign-on (SSO), so that users of the Tableau Lightning web component won't have to sign in to Tableau every time they visit the Salesforce page.
+You can set up Tableau Server and Tableau Cloud for single sign-on (SSO), so that users of the Tableau Lightning web component won't have to sign in to Tableau every time they visit the Salesforce page.

 The Tableau Lightning web component includes built-in support for filtering the view based upon the Lightning record page you are embedding the view in.
 The component lets you configure how the view is displayed in Salesforce, and provides additional filtering capabilities based upon Tableau and Salesforce fields you select.